remygatins/BlackSeaBass_project/BSB-DNA-extraction.md

     * Lysis plates (P): pour TL buffer in a sterile weigh boat and use multi-channel to load plate wells.
 Tips should not touch side of wells, if they do, replace tips.

     * Spin tubes (T): pipette TL buffer directly into each 1.5 mL autoclaved eppendorf tube.

-**Q FOR SARA: ADD PROTEASE TO THE BUFFER AT THIS POINT OR AFTER SAMPLES ARE IN?**

 2. Take 4-8 samples out of the freezer at the time; keep them on ice or cold beads.